rigao-alexandre/moodle-quizaccess_failgrade/README.md

   `local_recompletion`) is being worked on, so a reset can be recognised without needing to delete any grade/attempt history.
 Track progress via the GitHub issues.

+### Starting a new attempt while a previous one is pending manual grading

+Quizzes that rely on manually-graded question types (e.g. Essay) can leave an attempt in a "needs grading" state for a while after it's submitted.
+Today, this plugin only looks at the grade already recorded in the gradebook - so as long as that grade isn't there yet (or isn't a passing one), a new attempt can still be started even though a previous attempt is still awaiting a human grade.

+**Status:** a fix that blocks new attempts while a previous one is pending manual grading is in progress, but is **not part of this release** - track progress via the GitHub issues.

 ## Requirements

 - Moodle 3.9 (2020060900) through Moodle 5.2, tested via CI against every stable branch in that